-My first poetry pamphlet The Bell Tower will be published by The Emma Press in 2022.
+My poetry collection The Bell Tower is forthcoming with The Emma Press.

 Frida Kahlo: Making Her Self Up, V&A, June to Nov 2018